FAQs for equipment applicants

 We ask only that applicants are ready and willing to pay the program fee if selected to participate in the program.

-Specifically, we cannot provide a letter of support promising to work with you until you have been accepted to the program, and we can’t accept you into the program without a commitment to pay the fee.
+Specifically, we can’t provide a letter of support promising to work with you until you have been accepted to the program, and we can’t accept you into the program without a commitment to pay the fee.

 If you do intend to try to raise funds externally, please contact us at application@seedinglabs.org to discuss your plans before taking any public action that directly involves Seeding Labs, such as crowdfunding using our name or logo.

-However, please note that the interval of time between when shipment contents are finalized and when payment is due will not be long enough to navigate a protracted approval or application process.
+However, please note that the interval of time between when shipment contents are finalized and when payment is due will not be sufficient to navigate a protracted approval or application process.
 If the contents of your shipment must be known before the money for the program fee can be allocated, Instrumental Access is probably not a good fit for your institution.

 Equipment and logistics

+However, it isn’t always possible for donors to include everything necessary for use in the donation.
 In particular, software is often difficult for our donors to transfer, either because the licenses are non-transferrable or for information security reasons or both.
-New software licenses can be very costly to purchase from manufacturers.

 Yes.
 The total amount of equipment that each awardee can select is limited by two constraints: